TheToriqul/fullstack-app-docker-deployment/README.md

 - **Portability**: Docker containers can run on any platform, making deployment across different environments a breeze.
 - **Isolation**: Each container encapsulates its dependencies, ensuring that applications run consistently regardless of the host environment.
 - **Scalability**: Docker's lightweight nature enables effortless scaling of services horizontally or vertically as demand fluctuates.
-- **DevOps Efficiency**: Docker streamlines the development-to-production workflow, empowering teams to ship code faster and with fewer errors.
+- **DevOps Efficiency**: Docker streamlines the development-to-production workflow, empowering me to ship code faster and with fewer errors.

 ## Getting Started